Skip to main content

 Using the Data Catalog

-Once data has been loaded into the catalog, the catalog instance can be used for loading data for backtests, or simply for research purposes.
+After you load data into the catalog, use the catalog instance to load data for backtests or research.
 It contains various methods to pull data from the catalog, such as .instruments(...) and quote_ticks(...) (shown below).

 # Get list of all instruments in catalog